jongyookim/jongyookim.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Welcome to Multimedia AI Lab (`MMAI Lab`)!
+Welcome to Multimedia AI Lab (`MMAI Lab`) @<a href='https://www.yonsei.ac.kr/'>Yonsei University</a>

-We are a cutting-edge research lab focussing on
+We are a cutting-edge research lab focussing on (but not limited to)
 - 2D/3D computer vision
-- computer graphics
+- Computer graphics
-- generative models for multimedia
+- Generative models for multimedia
-- multimedia signal processing
+- Multimedia signal processing

 We are passionate about pushing the boundaries of technology and are committed to nurturing the next generation of multimedia technology.
-If you're looking to make an impact in these exciting fields, we invite you to explore opportunities with us.
+If you're looking to make an impact in these exciting fields, we invite you to explore opportunities with us 🔥.